Zoe Hickel

 Zoe Hickel (born July 10, 1992) is an American ice hockey player who currently serves as assistant coach to the Ohio State Buckeyes women's ice hockey program.
 She most recently played with Linköping HC of the Swedish Women's Hockey League (SDHL) in the 2019–20 season.
 Hickel played collegiate ice hockey with the Minnesota Duluth Bulldogs program, a member of the NCAA Division I. She competed with the United States national women's ice hockey team at the 2015 IIHF Women's World Championship.
 In 2015 Zoe Hickel joined the Boston Pride of the National Women's Hockey League (NWHL).

 Playing career

 Hickel attended the North American Hockey Academy (NAHA) for the entirety of her high school career, from 2007 to 2011.
 In her senior season with the NAHA, she served as a captain.
 With the NAHA team, she won the Junior Women's Hockey League (JWHL) Championship twice, in 2008 and 2011.

 Professional hockey

 NWHL

-Prior to the 2017 NWHL All-Star Game in Pittsburgh, Hickel was traded from the Boston Pride to the Connecticut Whale in exchange for the Whale's first round pick in the 2017 NWHL Draft.
+Before the 2017 NWHL All-Star Game in Pittsburgh, Hickel was traded from the Boston Pride to the Connecticut Whale in exchange for the Whale's first-round pick in the 2017 NWHL Draft.
 At the All-Star Game, Hickel wore the Pride logo on her Team Kessel jersey.